mongodb/leafygreen-ui/.changeset/spicy-donuts-talk.md

 ---
-'@leafygreen-ui/text-input': patch
+'@leafygreen-ui/text-input': minor
 ---

+- Updates TS types: now Any one of `label`, `aria-label` and `aria-labelledby` is sufficient for all text input types

-Fixes a regression.
-Now when `type="search"`, providing `aria-label` is sufficient for accessibility
+- Fixes a regression when `type="search"`.
+Providing `aria-label` is sufficient for accessibility